KYTX Investors Have Opportunity To Lead Kyverna Therapeutics, Inc. (NASDAQ: KYTX) Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 NEW YORK, Dec.
-17, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Kyverna Therapeutics, Inc. (NASDAQ: KYTX ) pursuant and/or traceable to the Company's initial public offering conducted on February 8, 2024 (the "IPO"), of the important February 7, 2025 lead plaintiff deadline.
+22, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Kyverna Therapeutics, Inc. (NASDAQ: KYTX ) pursuant and/or traceable to Kyverna's initial public offering conducted on February 8, 2024 (the "IPO"), of the important February 7, 2025 lead plaintiff deadline.

 So what: If you purchased Kyverna common stock you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.